Suncheon: History

+On July 1, 2026, South Jeolla Province was dissolved and merged with Gwangju into the provincial-level city of Jeonnam-Gwangju.
+Suncheon then became directly managed under Jeonnam-Gwangju.

 Yeosu–Suncheon rebellion

-In October 1948, a rebellion swept Yeosu, Suncheon, and nearby towns, when South Korean soldiers refused to take part in the suppression of the ongoing Jeju uprising.
+In October 1948, a rebellion swept Yeosu, Sunchon, and nearby towns, when South Korean soldiers refused to take part in the suppression of the ongoing Cheju uprising.
 The rebel forces killed a number of ROK soldiers, police, officials, and landlords.
 A couple days later, the rebellion was crushed by the South Korean military.
 Civilians thought to have aided the rebellion were also summarily executed.